NOTE: This article was originally written by Andrew Hepburn on Sept 16, 2000, and has been updated by Shaun Wood on June 15, 2007.

 Pioneer LD-1100

 Each command is sent in a series of 11 pulses.
-Each pulse consists of a 38kHz square wave with a duration of 260 uSec.
-(In other words, a pulse is actually 10 pulses of 26 uSec each.)
 The space between two pulses indicates a 1 or 0.
 Each command is sent as 10 digits (there are 10 spaces between 11 pulses).
 A small space (1.05 mSec) between two pulses indicates a 0.
 A large space (2.1 mSec) between two pulses indicates a 1.

 Each command is repeated twice.
-Each command is terminated by 0000000000, designated as EOC (end of command).
-For example, a play command would be sent as: "Play Play EOC".
+Each command is terminated by 0000000000, designated as EOC (End Of Command).
+For example, a play command would be sent as: "Play Play EOC"

-"Seek Seek EOC # # EOC # # EOC # # EOC # # EOC # # EOC Seek Seek EOC EOC EOC EOC".
+"Search Search EOC # # EOC # # EOC # # EOC # # EOC # # EOC Search Search EOC EOC EOC EOC"

 Each command starts with 001 and ends with 00.
 Each command is designated by 5 digits.
 For example, the digits for a play command would be sent as: "0011010000" (a leading 001, 5 digits to indicate the command, and an ending 00)

-Example of the digits sent for a play command:
+Here are the digits sent for a play command:

 0011010000 0011010000 0000000000 (Play Play EOC)

-0011101000 0011101000 0000000000 (Seek Seek EOC)
+0011101000 0011101000 0000000000 (Search Search EOC)

 0011000100 0011000100 0000000000 (1 1 EOC)